jennguyen1/scriptR/README.md

 # scriptR

-This package contains a variety of functions that simplify scripting in R.
+This package contains a variety of functions for reproducible research in R. Provided are a variety of functions that simplify logging, asserting, scripting in R.

 **Load Libraries**